awslabs/aws-sdk-swift/reference/0.x/AWSCodeBuild/CodeBuildClientProtocol.md

 func deleteSourceCredentials(input: DeleteSourceCredentialsInput, completion: @escaping (ClientRuntime.SdkResult<DeleteSourceCredentialsOutputResponse, DeleteSourceCredentialsOutputError>) -> Void)
 ```

-### deleteWebhook(input:​completion:​)
+### deleteWebhook(input:completion:)

-For an existing CodeBuild build project that has its source code stored in a GitHub or
-Bitbucket repository, stops CodeBuild from rebuilding the source code every time a code
-change is pushed to the repository.
+For an existing CodeBuild build project that has its source code stored in a GitHub or Bitbucket repository, stops CodeBuild from rebuilding the source code every time a code change is pushed to the repository.

 ``` swift
 func deleteWebhook(input: DeleteWebhookInput, completion: @escaping (ClientRuntime.SdkResult<DeleteWebhookOutputResponse, DeleteWebhookOutputError>) -> Void)
 ```

-### describeCodeCoverages(input:​completion:​)
+### describeCodeCoverages(input:completion:)

 Retrieves one or more code coverage reports.